whammou/OENG1181/EWB-challenge/brief/consideration.md

 ### General Consideration

-* __Sustainability__ - What measures could be put in palce to ensure the successful continuation into the future
+* __Sustainability__ - What measures could be put in place to ensure the successful continuation into the future
 * __Impact on community__ - What impact will your design have on members of the community
 * __Impacts on environment__ - What impact, both (+) and (-), will your design have on the local environment?
 By what measure
-* __Community engagement__ - How would you propose `EWB` could potentially engage and consult the community throuhout the project
+* __Community engagement__ - How would you propose `EWB` could potentially engage and consult the community throughout the project
-* __Cost and economic benefits__ - What is the estimated cost of the proect?
+* __Cost and economic benefits__ - What is the estimated cost of the project?
   * `Capital Expenditure` (initial cost to start)
   * `Operational Expenditure` (ongoing costs over time)
     * Material costs